 …but secondly, I know my prospect like the back of my hand (which is the number one rule in info-marketing and you’ll learn how to do it yourself right here on this page).

 So, I want you to get excited.
 I mean really get EXCITED!
 There is REAL hope for you here to finally make a steady income online.
 I’m honored to be the one to share it with you.
 But I want you to know…

 This isn’t some BS push-button scheme.
-The stuff I’m sharing with you here on this page are PROVEN, time-tested methods my dad and I have used to build a REAL info-business online.
+The stuff I’m sharing with you here on this page are PROVEN, time-tested methods my dad and I have used to build a REAL online business selling information products.